-Hillsboro is a blue-collar town, with 38.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Hillsboro is generally considered to be a blue-collar town.
+38.04% of the Hillsboro workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hillsboro is a town of managers, professionals, and construction workers and builders.
 There are especially a lot of people living in Hillsboro who work in management occupations (17.24%), healthcare (8.24%), and teaching (6.52%).

 Telecommuters are a relatively large percentage of the workforce: 16.05% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.